 That point of departure is the starting point for building a different world.
 The alternative history is the answer to the question, ‘What if?’
 As in, ‘What if Napoléon won the Battle of Waterloo?’

 The changes to real history caused by the Point of Departure should predictable, at least to start with.
-Later, what are called ‘butterflies’ can come in.
+Later, what they call ‘butterflies’ can come in.

-The term butterflies is a reference to the famous ‘butterfly effect’, where a small change in one place can result in huge and unpredictable differences later.
+The term butterflies is a reference to the famous ‘butterfly effect’, where a slight change in one place can cause huge and unpredictable differences later.